-- 9.(1) No business shall be transacted at any general meeting unless a quorum is present. - 9.(2) A quorum is: - Two (2) members entitled to vote upon the business to be conducted at the meeting; or - one tenth of the total membership at the time whichever is the greater. - 9.(3) The authorised representative of a member organisation shall be counted in the quorum;
+- 13. (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is 2 Members entitled to vote upon the business to be conducted at the meeting. - (3) The authorised representative of a Member organisation shall be counted in the quorum. - 14.
+(1) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present;

-10.(1) If:

-- (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present; the meeting shall be adjourned to such time and place as the Directors shall determine.
+the meeting shall be adjourned to such time and place as the Directors shall determine.